 If you prefer to do your trading on the go, Fidelity’s mobile app is available on iPhone, iPad, Apple Watch, Kindle Fire and all Android devices.
-Fidelity’s app averages 4.7 out of 5 stars in the Apple App store, where it ranks 31st among all finance apps.
+Fidelity’s app averages 4.7 out of 5 stars in the Apple App Store, where it ranks 31st among all finance apps.

-You can make trades, buy and sell on the various apps.
+You can make trades, and buy and sell on various apps.
 You’ll also have access to all of the same research and data available on the desktop version.
 The mobile app allows you to set up push alerts that you can customize if you want to know when market shifts or other events occur.
 There is also a notebook feature where you can take notes or write down ideas you have for investing.

 When you log on to the site, you’ll be greeted by a main page that will show you the current time.
 If the markets aren’t yet open, the app will show you how long you have until you can start trading.

 There is a lot of other information the mobile app can show you, too.
 For instance, it can give you an overview of your account or show you what is happening with a specific stock you are considering purchasing.
 You can even set up a watch list and access it to monitor specific stocks you want to track.

 Fidelity Customer Support